 Contents

-A starter or starter motor is an electrical device that used to rotate (crank) internal combustion engines so as to initiate the engine’s operation under its own power.
-As soon as the engine begins to run, it got disconnected from the engine, which now relies on the combustion process.
-The component is mounted on the engine’s gearbox housing, and the starter motor gear meets flywheel’s teeth.
+As soon as the engine begins to run, it gets disconnected from the engine, which now relies on the combustion process.
+The component is mounted on the engine’s gearbox housing, and the starter motor gear meets the flywheel’s teeth.

-Being an electrical component, a starter consists of a powerful DC (Direct Current) electric motor and a solenoid.
-The solenoid receives positive power direct from the battery and hearth current from the engine body.
 In order to turn the engine, a 12-volt battery must be used to run the starter.
-This means the battery has to be sufficient enough to power the device.
-In the most situation where the starter motor clicks but won’t start, the issue is either from the battery or starter itself.
+This means the battery has to be sufficient to power the device.
+In most situations where the starter motor clicks but won’t start, the issue is either from the battery or the starter itself.

-Parts of Starter Motor
+Parts of the Starter Motor

 Armature: